Make a procurement complaint

 - agency decisions (e.g. not buying local)

-- non-compliance with the QPP and the Buy Queensland approach.
+- non-compliance with the Queensland Procurement Policy (QPP) and the Buy Queensland 2023 approach.

 How to make a complaint

-Step 1: Seek feedback from the procuring agency
+Step 1: Raise your concerns with the procuring agency

-The feedback can only be about your offer.
-It can't cover:
+The feedback you request can only be about your offer and cannot cover: